dotnet/runtime/src/mono/wasm/Marshalling.md

-# State of method binding and parameter marshalling as of 2022-01-17
+# Current state of method binding and parameter marshalling
+(as of 2022-01-17)

 This is not 100% exhaustive.
 This is not intended as guide to exernal usage, rather as inventory before cleanup.

 ## Calling from JS to C